-Treatment for allergies usually involves steps to avoid triggers.
-Medications and allergy shot may also be given to control the symptoms.
-There are also some simple home remedies for allergies which help to provide relief.
+Medications and allergy shots can be taken to control an allergic reaction.
+The most effective method to avoid an allergic reaction is to recognise and avoid triggers.
+There are some simple home remedies for allergies which help to provide relief.
 These include:

-- Add apple cider vinegar to water and sip slowly throughout the day.
-This helps to alleviate the early symptoms of allergies.
-It is important to continue this treatment until the symptoms subside.
+- Sipping apple cider vinegar mixed with water throughout the day helps to ease the early symptoms of an allergy.
+Continue this treatment until the symptoms subside.

-- Garlic is one of the best home remedies for allergic reactions.
-You can consume garlic cloves with water at night.
-Garlic supplements are also available in many drug stores.
+- Garlic can also be used for allergic reactions.
+Garlic supplements are available in many drug stores.

-- Increase your consumption of vitamin C rich foods.
-This helps to strengthen immunity and protects you from infections and illnesses.
-2000mg of vitamin C is the recommended dosage.
+- Eating foods rich in vitamin C strengthens immunity and protects you from infections and illness.
+The recommended daily dosage is 2000mg of vitamin C .

-- Add a teaspoon of turmeric powder to a glass of water and consume for relief from allergy symptoms.
+- For relief from allergy symptoms, add a teaspoon of turmeric powder to a glass of water and drink.

-- Essential oils are known to be beneficial in relieving skin allergies and hay fever.
-Pour a couple of drops of basil, lavender, peppermint and basil essential oils onto a handkerchief and place against your nose when you feel the onset of allergy symptoms.
-You can also use these oils with a diffuser.
+- Essential oils are beneficial in relieving skin allergies and hay fever.
+Sniff a few drops of basil, lavender or peppermint essential oil when you feel the onset of allergy symptoms.

-- Home remedies to cure allergies also include honey.
-Honey contains the pollen that triggers allergies.
-Therefore by delivering small amounts of the pollen, it helps to immunize the body against the trigger.
-You can consume a couple of tablespoons of honey daily, especially during hay fever season.
+- Honey, an essential in every home pantry, contains pollen that triggers allergies.
+By delivering small amounts of the pollen, it helps to immunize the body.
+Take two tablespoons of honey daily, especially during hay fever season.

-- Vitamin E acts as a natural anti-allergen and is thus beneficial for those who suffer from food allergies.
+- Vitamin E is beneficial for those who suffer from food allergies.
 Take a vitamin E supplement daily.

 Diet for Allergies

-- Grapes: These are rich in antioxidants which help to relieve inflammation in the body.
-They also help to ease coughing and wheezing.
+- Grapes are rich in antioxidants helping to relieve inflammation in the body.
+They also help in easing wheezing and coughing.

-- Tomatoes, Oranges and Apples: These are important sources of vitamin C which protect against allergies.
-They are greatly beneficial for those who suffer from asthma.
+- Apples, Oranges and Tomatoes are important sources of vitamin C which protect against allergies.
+They are especially advantageus for those who suffer with asthma.

-- Seafood: Cold water fish and some algae sources contain high levels of omega 3 fatty acids which help to reduce inflammation.
+- Cold water fish contains high levels of omega 3 fatty acids helping to reduce inflammation.

-- Juice: Drink fruit and vegetable juices to detoxify the body and cleanse out the digestive system.
-When using juice for allergies, ensure that you opt for organic fruits and vegetables.
+- Drinking fruit and vegetable juices can help to detoxify the body and cleanse out the digestive system.
+Always choose organic fruit and vegetable juices for allergies.

-- A medical alert bracelet or necklace is helpful in case of emergencies as it indicates that you have a serious allergy.
+- Wearing a medical alert bracelet or necklace in case of emergencies is helpful as it indicates that you have a serious allergy.